fattahniz/abdulfattahnizamani/README.md

 - 👋 Hi, I’m @abdulfattahnizamani
-- 👀 I’m interested in Sofeware Engineer
+- 👀 I’m interested in Sofeware Engineering
 - 🌱 I’m currently learning react, node.js & database
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me at gmail, abdulfattahnizamani266@gmail.com